I hope you enjoy reading the blog post.

 Commenting on a piece of content in her profile that interests you, whether it’s a photo or a prompt answer, makes a much better messaging strategy on Hinge.

-A perfect first message on Hinge accomplishes these three things:
+A Hinge conversation starter should accomplish these three things:

-- Shows you’re interested in learning more about her
+- Show you’re interested in learning more about her

-- Shares a bit of attractive information about you
+- Share a bit of attractive information about you

 - Ask a question